 E-mail: Tel: +39-0782-628024, Tel: +39-0782-615173, Cell: +39-331-1099127, Cell: +39-331-1523963, Fax: +39-0782-628205.

 Nolo Goloritzè, Cell: +39-389-5524204.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1957||Grotta del Fico first explored by the Sardinian Gruppo Speleologico Pio XI, named after the fig tree in front of the entrance.|

 |1970||research by Walter Scott, scientific director of the Universities Federation for Animal Welfare from London on the seals.|

 |AUG-2003||opened to the public.|

-The cave is operated by a caving club, but as it partly filled with salt water from the Mediterranean and sweet water from the inland, there are numerous sumps or siphons, which are inpassable by regular cavers.
-In 2006 cave divers from Germany surveyed the underwater entrance from the sea.
-They also crossed the sump at the former end of he cave and surveyed another dry passage with fine speleothems, including helictites covered by calcite crystals, which results in really strange abstract structures.
+The cave is operated by the caving club Societa Speleologica Baunese, but as it partly filled with salt water from the Mediterranean and sweet water from the inland, there are numerous sumps or siphons, which are impassable by regular cavers.
+In 2006 cave divers from Arge Blaukarst, Germany, surveyed the underwater entrance from the sea.
+They also crossed the sump at the former end of the cave and surveyed another dry passage with fine speleothems, including helictites covered by calcite crystals, which results in really strange abstract structures.
 There may be even more discoveries waiting for the cave divers.